Thibaultfq/virtual-sports/src/members/leanne-bats.md

 4. **The verification, efficacy and positive impact of Virtual Sports and exergame titles** - Is there a role for a leading authority on this (like a health stamp on food or a rating on a film), via robust studies on game titles.
 Who should it be and what should these labels take into account?

 # Research Collaboration with Sport Waikato
+Leanne is happy to explore research with universities on the aforementioned topics (and beyond), where Sport Waikato can offer access to a real world environment, to put theories into the wild :woman_scientist:.